Civic-military dictatorship of Uruguay: Oppression and emigration

 During the dictatorship, more than 5000 people were arrested for political reasons and almost 10% of Uruguayans emigrated from the country.
 Torture extended until the end of Uruguayan dictatorship in 1985.
 Uruguay had the highest number per capita of political prisoners in the world.
 Almost 20% of population were arrested for shorter or longer periods.
 MLN heads were isolated in prisons and subjected to repeated acts of torture.
 Emigration from Uruguay rose drastically, as large numbers of Uruguayans looked for political asylum throughout the world.

+Forceful disappearances

 Around 180 Uruguayans are known to have been killed during the 12-year military rule from 1973 to 1985.
 Most were killed in Argentina and other neighbouring countries, with only 36 of them having been killed in Uruguay.
 Many of those killed were never found, and the missing people have been referred to as the "disappeared", or "desaparecidos" in Spanish.
 The Museo de la Memoria, in Montevideo, commemorates those who were murdered or disappeared under the regime.

+A commission was created in 2000 to investigate the fates of the disappeared, which indicated in a final report published in 2003 that it received and confirmed 31 reports of Uruguayans kidnapped and killed in Uruguay, 182 reports of Uruguayans kidnapped and killed in Argentina, and at least one case of a child of a kidnapped person being born in captivity and appropriated.

+It has been reported afterwards that the commission's results might have been incomplete, as for many of the reports received none or incorrect information and these cases were then not reflected in the final report.